nrakeeb/Code-Quiz/README.md

 ## User Story

-I have been requested to make a code quiz game on javascript through the use of DOM for my boot camp homework.
+AS A student
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

 Code quiz game can be found at: https://nrakeeb.github.io/Code-Quiz/